EMS Compact History

 Phase Two: The Drafting Team

-The Drafting Team met in June, August and October of 2013 and was composed of compact and other subject matter experts, a national group with diverse representation.
-This team was charged with crafting the Compacts language based the National Advisory Panel guidance and within a structured, time-tested process.
+The Drafting Team met in June, August, and October of 2013 and was composed of compact and other subject matter experts, a national group with diverse representation.
+This team was charged with crafting the Compacts language based on the National Advisory Panel guidance and within a structured, time-tested process.
 The Drafting Team consisted of: The Drafting Team developed the EMS Compact's language and model legislation that was approved and released for consideration in June 2014.
 Key considerations from the Drafting Team for the EMS Compact included:

 • Creates a contract between states via passage of the same legislation in multiple states specific to EMS